 7. City of Strife (City of Spires)

 Every character in this book is queer, and it features several asexual characters as well.
-This book is a high fantasy book inspired by D&D, which is very exciting, and it is set in a city called Isandor, which is the city of Spires.
-So, it’s been 150 years since Arathiel stepped foot in his hometown and finds himself different.
+This book is a high fantasy book inspired by D&D, which is very exciting, and it is set in a city called Isandor, the city of Spires.
+So, it’s been 150 years since Arathiel stepped foot in his hometown and found himself different.

 Author: Claudie Arseneault